relloyd/halfpipe/README.md

 ## Notes

+The following files are AES-256 encrypted and base64 encoded at rest:

 * Default flag values are picked up from file `~/.halfpipe/config.yml`
 * Database connections are stored in file `~/.halfpipe/connections.yaml`

-These files are AES-256 encrypted and base64 encoded at rest.

 Use the `config` CLI command to configure them.

+When a user session is started by running command `hp user login <auth-key>`, anyone with access to the CLI can essentially use the database connections.
+Use `hp user logout` to end the session.

+See usage by running `hp user login -h` and the `-d` flag to configure session duration.
+Default duration is 1 day.

 ## Limitations